-The blastocyst is a structure in early mammalian development entailing a hollow sphere of cells with an outer layer called the trophoblast and an inner cell mass (ICM) that is going to provide rise to the embryo.
+The blastocyst is a structure in early mammalian (vertebrate) development, entailing a hollow sphere of cells with an outer layer called the trophoblast and an inner cell mass (ICM) that is going to give rise to the embryo.

 The blastocyst stage is critical for implantation in the uterine wall.
-This marks the beginning of a successful pregnancy, and the development of the placenta, which will nourish the embryo throughout gestation.
+This marks the beginning of a successful pregnancy and the development of the placenta, which will nourish the embryo throughout gastrulation.

 The implantation of the blastocyst in the lining of the uterus during pregnancy triggers placenta formation.
 This allows the growing embryo to receive oxygen and nutrients from the mother needed for growth and development.